Changes to Sponsored Work Visa - July 2025

 • Review current and future roles to confirm eligibility under new skill and salary thresholds;

-• Assign Certificates of Sponsorship before 22 July 2025 for pending applications in order to benefit from the current rules;
+• Assign Certificates of Sponsorship before 22 July 2025 for pending applications in order to benefit from the current rules - and consider longer visas to benefit from the current salary thresholds for a longer period, if needed;

 • Plan for adjusted salary structures as needed to remain compliant with updated minimums; and